 How to use Yellorn

-Seven steps from a fresh editor tab to publishing your first mock REST endpoint, plus the keyboard shortcuts that earn their keep.
+Seven steps from opening a file — text or binary, across 20 formats — to publishing your first mock REST endpoint, plus the keyboard shortcuts that earn their keep.

 Walkthrough